Nogai Khan: Name

-Early life under Batu and Berke
+Early life

-Nogai was born in 1245 CE. to his father Tatar (Tutar), who was a son of Terval who was a son of Jochi.
+Nogai was born to Tatar (or Tutar), a son of Terval, who was a son of Jochi.
 He would rule his grandfather's appanage after his father died.
 After the Mongol invasion of Europe, Batu Khan left Nogai with a tumen (10,000 warriors) in modern-day Moldavia and Romania as a frontier guard.
 He was a nephew of Berke Khan as well as Batu Khan and Orda Khan, and under his uncle, he became a powerful and ambitious warlord.

-Second Mongol invasion of Poland

-In his later years, Berke began to delegate more and more responsibility to his promising nephew.
-Nogai's leading role first appears, along with Talabuga, under famous Mongol general Burundai as a battle commander in 1259/1260.
-He was a young sub-commander during the second major Mongol raid against Poland, undertaken to pay for Berke's war against Hulegu.
+In his later years, Berke began to delegate more and more responsibility to his promising nephew Nogai, and Nogai's first command appears, along with Talabuga, under famous Mongol general Burundai, as a young sub-commander during the second major Mongol raid against Poland, undertaken to pay for Berke's war against Hulegu.
 Here Nogai distinguished himself and plundered Sandomierz, Kraków and other cities.